8.6 Developing entrepreneurial skills through culture

 Entrepreneurship education focusing on cultural activities in formal learning in Denmark

 Students in vocational upper secondary education programmes are trained for the labour market, which includes entrepreneurial skills.
-According to the Act on Vocational Educations (Erhvervsuddannelsesloven, LBK nr 1395 af 28/09/2020), one of the objectives of VET programmes is to meet the labour market’s demand for innovative and creative labour.
+According to the Act on Vocational Educations (Erhvervsuddannelsesloven, LBK nr.
+956 af 21/06/2022 ), one of the objectives of VET programmes is to meet the labour market’s demand for innovative and creative labour.
 Furthermore, students in VET programmes have the opportunity to study abroad and thereby strengthen their intercultural awareness.
 For more information on mobility in VET programmes, see section 6.5.

 In 2009, the Government launched the Strategy for Entrepreneurship Education.
 Regarding the higher artistic education programmes, the target was to increase the number of students receiving entrepreneurship education, either as a separate activity, a separate subject or integrated onto other subjects.

-In the most recent monitoring of entrepreneurship education in the Danish formal school system from 2018, the Danish Foundation for Entrepreneurship concludes that about 40 % of students enrolled on higher artistic education programmes have received entrepreneurship education in the academic year 2018/19.
+In the most recent monitoring of entrepreneurship education in the Danish formal school system from 2020, the Danish Foundation for Entrepreneurship concludes that 43 % of the courses on higher artistic education programmes involves entrepreneurship educationin the academic year 2019/20.

 One example is the master’s programme Strategic Design & Entrepreneurship.
 The programme is a cooperation between the Royal Danish Academy and Copenhagen Business School.
 The programme is specifically aimed at facilitating the exchange of knowledge between design, architecture and management into fruitful and constructive meetings through design thinking methods for innovation and entrepreneurship.
 The entire programme is structured around project-based modules where you get to work with actual companies and organisations and real-world challenges in collaboration with social science students from Copenhagen Business School (CBS).